lukasbm/improve-ytmusic/README.md

-# fix-ytmusic-layout
+# improve-ytmusic

-this firefox extensionremoves oversized margins and other annoying things
+This firefox extensionremoves oversized margins and other annoying things.